aws-samples/aws-modernization-with-solo-io/content/1_Solo_Workshop/Lab_7.md

      meshctl dashboard
      ```

 2. The homepage shows an at-a-glance look at the health of workspaces and clusters that make up your Gloo setup.
-In this workshop, we only used a single cluster and a single workspace, but Gloo Platform is intented to scale to multiple clusters and provide isolation between teams using Workspaces.
+In this workshop, we only used a single cluster and a single workspace, but Gloo Platform is intended to scale to multiple clusters and provide isolation between teams using Workspaces.

    ![](/images/dashboard-home.png)